anharrington/handsonpython/rstP/idle.rst

 http://anh.cs.luc.edu/python/hands-on and find the links to the proper version of the tutorial and examples.

-Once you have the archive, you need to extract the files.
+Once you have the examples.zip archive, you need to extract the files.
 Make a file browser window set to the directory where you put the zip file.
 Then:

 Windows